leonrjg/Vakthund/README.md

 Once the setup is done, go to http://localhost:18000 on your browser.

-If the app is not working, the following commands might help.
+If the app is not working, the following commands might help:

 ## Troubleshooting